tmg-repo/Academic-Advising-Chatbot/README.md

 Named entity recognition:
 This feature allows the chatbot to recognise the users name once the user introduces themselves.
 Then the chatbot can use the users name when talking to them to give the program a more personable feel.

+5 output responses:
+This feature allows the bot to appear more "real", by alternating through a list of alternate, appropriate responses for when the user enters something that the bot can not understand.
+The bot requires the user to re-enter what they typed in a format that is understandable, and the multiple ways of asking for this, especially in a humourous way, should add to the user experience.